How Do You Get the Dang Wheel Out?!

-To get the front wheel out, you will first have to release this brake.
+The first step is to release the brake arms.
 The brake cable is housed in a metal casing called the "noodle", with a cable stop, which falls into a slot on a little swing arm attached to the main brake arm:

 Voila!
 Now the brake arms can swing open: